ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Compliance Remixer</h3>
-                <div class="description-text">As a user in the Compliance & Legal team at a Media & Entertainment company, I need to be able to quickly scan each clip within a larger production video to quickly contextualize where the ad appears in the video.</div>
+                <div class="description-text">The flow will be used to quickly scan each clip within a larger production video to quickly contextualize where the ad appears in the video.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/compliance-remixer"> BUILD IT!</a>
             <div class="bounty-number">$300</div>